GiGainfosystems/BuFFI/README.md

 ```

 Note that the module, the error itself, and the fields on the error need to be public.
 If that is not the case, you should receive an error during code generation that points you to this issue.
-You will have to add [Serde](https://crates.io/crates/serde) and [Bincode 2](https://crates.io/crates/bincode) to your crate for this to work.
+You will have to add [Serde](https://crates.io/crates/serde) to your crate for this to work.
+The right version of `bincode` will be provided by `buffi` and is re-exported as `buffi::bincode`.

 Furthermore, to release any memory allocated by the Rust side of your API, you will have to include a function for the C++ side to release memory.
 This function looks like this: